-Print Shop Seton 330 (902) 457-6135 print.shop@msvu.ca
+Print Shop

-The Mount Print Shop is a full-service, in-house print shop.
-We are dedicated to supporting faculty, staff, students, and the extended Mount community with high-quality, confidential, and expedited print services.
+Seton 315 (902) 457-6135 print.shop@msvu.ca

-Registrar's Office Evaristus 204/207
+The Mount Print Shop is a dedicated resource supporting the Mount community with high-quality, confidential and expedited print services.
+We maintain industry leading standards in all products and services.
+Contact us for a quote on your next project.

-(902) 457-6117 registration@msvu.ca
+Registrar's Office

-The Registrar's Office is involved in all aspects of academic life, including: admissions, enrolment, retention, exams, convocation, and academic policies.
-We are here to help guide you through your academic career.
+Evaristus 204 & 207 (902) 457-6117 registration@msvu.ca

-Residence Life
+The Registrar's Office staff are here to assist you from initial inquiry for admission through to the proud day you graduate.
+We are involved in all aspects of academic life, including: admissions, enrolment, retention, exams, convocation, and academic policies.

-Evaristus 201-A (902) 457-6356 rez.life@msvu.ca
+Residence Life Evaristus 201-A (902) 457-6356 residence@msvu.ca